aws/eks-anywhere/docs/content/en/docs/troubleshooting/troubleshooting.md

 ```
 kubectl label nodes <name> node-role.kubernetes.io/worker=""
 ```
-For convenience, here are example one-liners to do this post installation:
+For convenience, here are example one-liners to do this post-installation:

 ```
 # For Kubernetes 1.19 (kubeadm 1.19 sets only the node-role.kubernetes.io/master label)